Jopp-gh/Obsidian-Dune84/Wiki/Contacts.md

 |     |     |     |     |      |           |
 ```

-3. finally, add your data but pay attention - *the very first column is reserved for profile pictures*.
-Images in there will get a round cutout (see picture on top)
+3. finally, fill in your data.
+If you include profile images, then the best place to put them in, is the first column.

 ### Example
 ```